nkreer/Scripts/README.md

 ### Private

-The scripts in this category have dependencies.
+The scripts in this category need to be customized with private data before they can be used.

 | Script | Description | Dependencies | Fish-Usage |
 |--------|-------------|--------------|------------|